-(This is my companion piece to an article I wrote for Rough Magazine titled “Requiem for a Dream: Namsaknoi’s Muay Thai Club” published on 22nd March 2018.
+(This is my companion piece to an article I wrote for -the now defunct- Rough Magazine originally published on 22nd March 2018.
 Namsaknoi is now a free-lance trainer at Attachai Muay Thai in Bangkok and occasionally does seminars around the world.)

 By now, you may have heard the infamous story of the Emperor.
 The one where the mismanagement of his prize money led to a fallout and him leaving Por Pramuk Camp with nothing to his name.
 But Namsaknoi Yudthagarngamtorn’s story did not begin at Por Pramuk, nor did it end with Por Pramuk.
 His myriad real-life tales, recounted in interviews and his social media account, are often as stirring as his fights in the ring.